 The later years

 In the early ‘80s a group of cyclists, most of whom were members of the CTC, formed a campaigning group called the Havant and District Safe Cycling Campaign (and later known as the Havant Cycling Campaign).
 They organised public meetings and meetings with local councillors in an attempt to introduce better and safer facilities for cyclists.
 In particular they lobbied for the disused Hayling Billy railway line to be converted into a pedestrian and cycle path.
 In this they were successful and the original path, which petered out north of the site of North Hayling Halt, has now been extended into Havant (although the surface of the original path has deteriorated badly recently).
+There's more about the Hayling Billy project, including a copy of the original proposal, here.

 As well as the campaigning activity the group organised monthly and fortnightly, then weekly, rides starting from Havant.
 They also held club nights during the winter.
 By 1990 these rides had been incorporated into the Portsmouth CTC programme and since then the Saturday and Wednesday Havant rides have grown in popularity and complement the traditional Sunday fast rides from Cosham.